ed-iwsd/ed-iwsd.github.io/overview.md

 <!-- **Date and time:** May 13, time x:xxam-x:xxpm AoE (see [schedule](https://xx.github.io/schedule/)) <br>
 The workshop will be held **virtually** at [https://xx.cc/virtual/xx/workshop/xx](https://xx.cc/virtual/xx/workshop/xx).
 The full recorded workshop will be open to general public some time later after the xx conference.
 If you would like to participate, you need to [register the xx ticket](https://xx.cc/Conferences/xx) first. -->

-This workshop aims to create a vibrant forum gathering researchers, developers, users, industry partners, ventures, policymakers, and other stakeholders to discuss the responsible, ethical use of AI in online advertising.
-It will cover the full spectrum of interactions between responsible & ethical AI, economics, algorithmic game theory, mechanism design, generative AI, e-commerce, ethics, law, etc. We seek to empower robust discussion and collaboration around advancing AI in online advertising.
+Welcome to ECFI-GAIL International Workshop on Synthetic Data (IWSD 2025)!
+This workshop brings together researchers, industry partners, policymakers, and other stakeholders to explore the potential of synthetic data in addressing critical data access challenges.
+Join us to share insights, exchange novel ideas, highlight emerging opportunities, and collaboratively define future research directions for advancing synthetic data technologies and their impactful applications.

 <!-- ### Scope and Topics
 The workshop invites submissions on all topics in AI driven online advertising, with emphasis on areas in the following unexhausted list.